niltwill/vc-updatedscm/README.md

 [*] The PSG-1 (laser) rifle pickup is changed to the regular Sniper one in 'Cannon Fodder' [*] In 'All Hands On Deck!' mission, the GiGN now arrive in the FBI Washington (instead of the regular Washington)needs to be removed makes no sense
 [*] The speed of drug dealer in 'Love Juice' is slightly decreased????

-[*] Fixed the stuck animation in 'The Fastest Boat' after releasing the Squalo [*] More bad guy variety in 'The Fastest Boat' (looks better than having to face the same HMYST guys) [*] In 'Demolition Man', now HMYAP and WMYCW are the workers (instead of just WMYCW) [*] In 'Demolition Man', there is now GDA and GDB instead of just GDA (if you use a different texture) [*] In 'Treacherous Swine', after you start the mission (finished initial cutscene) in the black fade you can no longer move (previously you can accidentally get into the water)
+[*] More bad guy variety in 'The Fastest Boat' (looks better than having to face the same HMYST guys) [*] In 'Demolition Man', now HMYAP and WMYCW are the workers (instead of just WMYCW) [*] In 'Demolition Man', there is now GDA and GDB instead of just GDA (if you use a different texture)

 [*] In 'Treacherous Swine', at the penthouse, if you park a vehicle near the entrance it will now disappear when Gonzales is leaving???
 [*] Added a chauffeur, Avery Carrington and Donald Love when the limo arrives [*] From the Coach controlled by the AI, random peds will exit now and not only MALE01?????